mapper1024/mapper1024/README.md

 See [JOURNAL.md](JOURNAL.md) for information on development decisions.
 See [REQUIREMENTS.md](REQUIREMENTS.md) for information on feature requirements.

+## Release Downloads
+The [current release](https://github.com/mapper1024/mapper1024/releases/latest) is built for all supported platforms.

 ## Project Structure
 ### mapper
 The actual embeddable mapper component lives here.